Mission and Location

 Site is primarily residential, with burial grounds and limited agriculture.

-Properties and sites in East Hampton Town are listed on the National Register of Historic Places, the New York State list, and local designations.
+Properties and sites in the five East End towns are listed on the National Register of Historic Places, the New York State list, and local designations.
 East Hampton played a significant economic and theocratic role in the colonial period, American Revolution, and establishment of the United States of America.
-It and nearby communities helped form the basis of Long Island and southern New England trade, and were directly tied to the Caribbean sugar plantation system and Atlantic Slavery.
+It and nearby communities, such as Southampton, Southold, and Shelter Island, helped form the basis of Long Island and southern New England trade, and were directly tied to the Caribbean sugar plantation system and Atlantic Slavery.